lautis/emojie/README.md

     emojie.register("\ud83d\ude04", options);
     emojie(document.body);

 Options is set individually for each emoji.
-The only required option is the src option, which should point to the image to be used for each emoji.
-Other options that can be set are code and attrs.
-Attrs will set each attribute of the given object as attributes on the resulting img element.
-Code will add "emojie-#{code}" as a class to the img element.
+All options will be transfered as attributes to the img element, so you might want to at least set the src attribute.

 An example to clarify:

-  emojie.register("\ud83d\ude04", { src: "emoji/smile.png", code: 'smile', attrs: { title: "smile!", id: "example-smiley" } });
+  emojie.register("\ud83d\ude04", { src: "emoji/smile.png", code: "smile", title: "smile!", id: "example-smiley" });
   emojie(document.body);
   // <img src="emoji/smile.png" id="example-smiley" class="emojie emojie-smile" title="smile!">